 Over the last few years, we have executed numerous station location reviews and written a few articles on station planning.
 We have compiled that experience and content into a station planning guide for you.
 In this guide, we look broadly at why and how to do station planning.

-Part one explores situations where stations are not actually helping your response performance, but are in fact hindering it.
+Explores situations where stations are not actually helping your response performance, but are in fact hindering it.
 Sometimes, politics and short sightedness have saddled a community with a poor station scheme so much so that closing the under-performing station is the best course of action.

 Next, we look at the context around neighborhood life cycles, demographics, and how they influence the need for stations.
 We show how neighborhoods age and renew and how road networks influence station coverage.
 If done well, a station plan should remain robust decades into the future.